-- Spread chocolate mixture evenly into prepared pan.
+- Spread chocolate mixture evenly into the prepared pan.
 I use a spatula so I can get all the fluffy goodness into the pan.

 - Place the chocolate mixture in your freezer for about 30 minutes.
-Remove the chocolate mixture from the pan and cut into squares and then return to freezer for another 30 minutes.
+Remove the chocolate mixture from the pan and cut into squares and then return to the freezer for another 30 minutes.

 - When the bars are set and you're ready to dip them in chocolate, melt 2 cups of chocolate chips in a microwave-safe bowl (as instructed above).
 Add 1 tablespoon of coconut oil and stir until smooth.

-- Place the tray of finished candy bar in the refrigerator or freezer to allow the chocolate to set.
+- Place the tray of finished candy bars in the refrigerator or freezer to allow the chocolate to set.
 Once frozen, transfer to a freezer bag.
 These will keep up to 2 months in the freezer.

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.